jelenv/zed-csharp/README.md

 Please, feel free to contribute to this extension.
 My knowledge of rust and the zed internals is very limited, so some help would be much appreciated.

-To develop this extension, see the [Developing Extensions](https://zed.dev/docs/extensions/developing-extensions) section of the Zed docs. t
+To develop this extension, see the [Developing Extensions](https://zed.dev/docs/extensions/developing-extensions) section of the Zed docs.